Figure 1: The firmware for the PiBoy can be updated as newer versions are released.

 Figure 2: Installation of the USB driver.

-4. Make sure the PiBoy’s power switch is in the off position.
+4. Make sure the PiBoy’s power switch is in the off position and that the PiBoy is fully powered down.

 5. Plug a micro USB cable in to the PiBoy.